Manhattan Property Tokenized with Blockchain

 An Andy Warhol painting recently was auctioned for a staggering $5.6 million dollars using the Ethereum blockchain.
 Blockchain is here to stay and what better way to be adopted by the mainstream than by revolutionizing both the real estate and classical art market, the only two secure investments.

 I hope you’ve found this article on real estate and blockchain to be helpful.
-For more information, or for assistance in starting a cryptocurrency exchange, please contact us below by filling out the form, Thank you.
+For more information, or for assistance in starting a cryptocurrency exchange, please contact us HERE.
+I’ve also included some really great articles I’m pretty sure you will love!

 Like Our Articles?